-The Red Tent, back in the day, was a warm and cozy place of rest and refueling.
-During childbirth, sickness and that time of the month, women escaped to the tent to be relieved of their daily responsibilities and to be looked after by other women in that way only women know how.
+The Red Tent, back in the day, was a place of rest and refueling.
+During childbirth, sickness and that time of the month, women escaped to the tent to be relieved of their daily responsibilities and to be given the space for quiet and the kind of replenishment that was vital for life.
 While wine was poured and stories were shared, women could retreat from the world, reconcile the parts of themselves which lay buried under the many roles they had to play, and finally enjoy a plate of cheese without having to share it with anyone.

 So that’s what we do here.
 I write, obviously, and you read, but what we’re really doing is hosting a little time-out together.
-What we’re really doing is taking a little rest from the world, carried away by the wonderful and quite magical art of storytelling.
-While I’m not convinced that sharing my husband with three other wives would have necessarily worked out well for me back in the day, I do suspect that they were onto something, those Red Tenters.
+What we’re really doing is taking a little rest from the world, from sharing things that bring joy, to sharing our experiences of life together, both the hard and the beautiful.

 Joel: Why are you so obsessed with this blog?
 What is it even about?